 - Activity limits: If your business makes a high number or dollar amount of transactions, closely compare the monthly activity limits on any potential checking accounts to find one that works best for you.

 - Maintenance fees: Some accounts require a minimum monthly balance to avoid a monthly maintenance fee.
 If your business maintains a steady cash flow and doesn’t dip below a certain predictable level, a checking account with a minimum balance requirement will probably save you money.
 If you do go this route, though, sign up for online alerts to be notified if your balance is in danger of dropping too low.

 - Paperless savings: Going completely digital can pay off.
 If you plan on making deposits only through a bank’s mobile app or at an ATM and are comfortable with paperless statements via email, some accounts will forego the monthly maintenance fee.

 - Free ACH transfers: Will you be transferring money between accounts frequently?
 If so, look for a bank that allows free ACH transfers.

 - Bundled accounts: Bundling multiple accounts can help avoid certain fees, too.
 Linking a business checking account to a savings account, IRA or merchant services account often eliminates the monthly maintenance fee.

 Getting the full benefits of small business credit cards

-Credit cards come many forms, each with a different set of perks that may appeal to business owners.
-It's important to consider which would be the most beneficial to your business.
+Small business credit cards come in many types, each with its own set of perks that may appeal to business owners.
+It's important to consider which type of card would be the most beneficial to your business.